realA10001986/Flux-Capacitor/README.md

 ### Audio data installation

 The firmware comes with audio data ("sound-pack") which needs to be installed separately.
 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if either a the FC puts up a [signal]() at startup, or your device is quiet after a firmware update, a re-installation is needed.
+Only if either a the FC puts up a respective [signal](#appendix-b-led-signals) at startup, or your device is quiet after a firmware update, a re-installation is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "FCA.bin".